Macaya (military leader)

-Macaya (floruit 1802), was a Kongolese-born Haitian revolutionary military leader.
-Macaya was one of the first black rebel leaders in Saint-Domingue to ally himself with the French Republican commissioners Sonthonax and Polverel.
-He helped to lead forces that recaptured Cap-Français on behalf of the French Republicans.
+Macaya (floruit 1802), was a Kongolese-born military leader known for leading smaller, decentralized bands of Africans forces during several battles during the Haitian Revolution.
+Enslaved in Saint-Domingue after being taken captive from the Kingdom of Kongo, he rose to prominence as a rebel commander during the 1791 slave uprising.
+He continued his leadership alongside another rebel commander named Perriot in 1793.
+Macaya is known to be one of the first to ally himself with the French Republican commissioners Sonthonax and Polverel.
+He played a key role in early revolutionary battles and helped lead forces that recaptured Cap-Français on behalf of the French Republicans in 1793.

-Macaya was born in west-central Africa, probably in the Kingdom of Kongo, and taken to the French colony of Saint-Domingue as a slave.
-After the outbreak of the 1791 slave rebellion in northern Saint-Domingue, Macaya became a lieutenant of an elderly rebel commander named Pierrot.
-Pierrot's rebel forces were based in the hills outside of Le Cap (Cap Francaise), near Bréda plantation by 1793.
-In that year a conflict developed between the Republican French commissioners Sonthonax and Polverel, and the recently arrived French military governor Francois-Thomas Galbaud du Fort.
+French Dependency

+In 1793, a conflict developed between the French Republican commissioners, Sonthonax and Polverel, and the recently arrived French military governor, Francois-Thomas Galbaud du Fort over control of Cap-Français.
+When the commissioners went to the North and South Provinces to campaign against defiant whites, Galbaud began to implement his own ideas into the colony's main city.
+This caused tension between the commissioners and Galbuad.
+Sonthonax and Polverel planned to put him on board a warship, and to take himself back to France.
+But, the French sailors in the harbor supported Galbaud, and persuaded him to lead an assault on the city.

 The commissioners eventually had Galbaud arrested and imprisoned on a ship in Le Cap's harbor.
-There Galbaud was surrounded by other political prisoners and disaffected sailors, who eventually convinced him to attempt a coup against the commissioners.
+There, Galbaud was surrounded by other political prisoners and disaffected sailors who eventually convinced him to attempt a coup against the commissioners.
 Galbaud's supporters attacked Le Cap twice on two consecutive days.
-On the second day they succeeded in taking control of the city.
+On the second day, they succeeded in taking control of the city.
 Sonthonax and Polverel were forced to take refuge outside the city.